Validator Guide

 Liquid Staking Mechanism

-Lichen uses a delegated proof-of-stake liquid staking model inspired by coral reef ecosystems:
+Lichen uses a delegated proof-of-stake liquid staking model inspired by moss ecosystems:

 Check Stake Status